-Pieter as active in the world of dogs even at the age of 11.
+Pieter has been active in the world of dogs already at the age of 11.
 Soon after his interest became dog breeding.
 Due to his love for canids and breeding, he studied biology including two internships on genetics of dog populations, on the phylogeny of dog breeds and on the preservation of the Icelandic Sheepdog in particular.
 At the same time he participated in the first Icelandic Sheepdog International Committee (ISIC - www.icelanddog.org)

 .
 While continuing professional website development, Pieter applies his thorough knowledge on conservation genetics on endangered species in zoos.
 For example he improved the Okapi breeding program with the use of Optimal Contributions, including practical constraints zoos face.
 Since 2018 he is fully engaged in dog breeding and founded Dogs Global, to put a stop to the continues decrease of health of dog breeds.